“I never hurt nobody but myself, and that's nobody's business but my own.”

 Yantra has been the manager of The Dark Side—the BDSM cabaret owned and run by Ken’s mistress, Lobida—since it opened back in 2009.
 In late 2019, Yantra suggested that Eve start working at the club as a hostess, and Eve has found the excitement and intensity of the energy at the venue has given her more motivation to engage with life again.
-In fact, Eve has agreed to perform at TDS, and tonight is the club’s first open night for more than three months due to the lockdown imposed as COVID had rampaged through New Eden.
-Tonight is to be Eve’s public performing debut.
+In fact, Eve has agreed to perform at TDS.
+Tonight is the club’s first open night for more than three months due to the lockdown imposed as COVID had rampaged through New Eden, so tonight is to be Eve’s public performing debut.
 She’s nervous, but also excited.

 Eve’s father, Ken Abercrombie, has just been awarded the Partisan Party nomination for the US presidential elections in November, and despite the Partisan National Convention closing party still being underway at the Lincoln Center, Ken has arrived at TDS to see Eve perform.
-She can’t quite believe that her father is actually here in person to see her . . .
+She can’t quite believe that her famous father is actually here in person to see her . . .